L2F-INESC-ID/lex-sims/README.md

 trainset = [similarity_features(d, 1, 1, 1, 1, '', [], []) for d in pairs]
 ```

 function similarity_features is defined in MSC.py and describes all features computed for a given pair.

+some features require the instalation of nltk specific data (such as stopwords) by https://www.nltk.org/data.html